The share of solar and wind in the UK’s power mix grew by 22 points between 2010 and 2021 to 25%.

-The share of wind and solar is rising constantly (+1 point in 2021), reaching 10.7% of the global power mix.
+The share of wind and solar increased again in 2023 (+1.5 point in 2023), to 13.7% of the global power mix.

 Download the publicationNeed more data?
 All the information presented in this energy data tool are extracted from Global Energy & CO2 Data service, the most comprehensive and up-to-date database on all renewable resources: hydro, wind, solar, geothermal and biomass.
 Access to the whole renewable value chain information: renewable energy production capacities by technology, power generation by technology, biomass, biofuels, and indicators.